Strong Passwords for Your Computer, NetID, and Other Cornell Services

 For Your Computer

-Your computer must be configured so that when it starts up, you need to enter a password.
+Your computer must be configured so that when it starts up, a password is required.

 These requirements apply to all accounts on the computer.
 Any access to your system must be protected by a strong password.
 As a guide to creating strong passwords in general, see below.
-It’s possible, however, that your department’s technical support staff may enforce different (even more stringent) rules for setting your computer’s login password.
+It’s possible, however, that your department’s technical support staff may enforce different or more stringent rules for setting your computer’s login password.

 Keep Your Password Secure